mario-pz/uni/cloud_computing/notes/map_reduce_and_spark.md

 * **Data aggregation**: Map Reduce can efficiently aggregate data from multiple sources and summarize it for reporting and analysis purposes.

+## Combine Algorithm
+### What does it do
+The Combine algorithm in MapReduce performs local aggregation on intermediate key-value pairs before sending them to the Reduce phase.
+It helps reduce the amount of data that needs to be transferred across the network by combining similar key-value pairs.

+### Use Cases
+- Counting words in a large text corpus, where the output from the Map phase may contain multiple occurrences of the same word.
+The Combine algorithm can locally aggregate the word counts, reducing the data volume before sending it to the Reduce phase.
+- Calculating sums or averages, where intermediate values can be combined locally before the Reduce phase, reducing network traffic and improving performance.

+## Reduce Algorithm
+### What does it do
+The Reduce algorithm in MapReduce processes the intermediate key-value pairs produced by the Map phase.
+It combines and summarizes these pairs based on their keys, generating the final output.

+### Use Cases
+- Aggregating data, such as computing total sales or calculating average ratings from user reviews.
+- Filtering and selecting specific records based on certain conditions.

 # Hadoop

 ![](https://upload.wikimedia.org/wikipedia/commons/thumb/0/0e/Hadoop_logo.svg/1280px-Hadoop_logo.svg.png)